spencermountain/compromise/README.md

             </a>
           </b>
           <div>
-            &nbsp; on the Penn treebank &nbsp;
+            ✨&nbsp; on the Penn treebank &nbsp;✨
          </div>
       </td>
       <td align="center">